 We assumed that the statuesque seedheads of fennel would make a lovely addition to a winter border, while also providing some seeds to help garden birds to stock up on their provisions.
 However, we found that the seeds were stripped very quickly and then the stems collapsed, which resulted in a tangled mess left behind in the border.

-The seedheads of poppies are seed-rich and ornamental, but we found they didn’t stand up to autumn weather well, quickly being knocked over or going mouldy.
+The seedheads of are seed-rich and ornamental, but we found they didn’t stand up to autumn weather well, quickly being knocked over or going mouldy.
 While dunnocks and sparrows will enjoy the seeds, we think the heads are better cut and left in an inconspicuous part of the garden to be enjoyed.
 They may even make seedlings for next year.

-Often a favourite choice for feeding the birds, sunflower seedheads are not the best for being left in your border.
+Often a favourite choice for feeding the birds, seedheads are not the best for being left in your border.
 Due to the rich seeds, the heads will be stripped and nibbled by mice as well as birds as soon as the flowers fade.
 We suggest you cut the heads and leave them on a bird table so the birds can enjoy the seeds and your borders still look tidy.